Skip to content

 • The skill body contains zero runtime-specific commands (PRD R-4).
 Per-runtime packaging notes live in docs/install/<runtime>.md.

 The skill’s normative behavior is self-contained.
-Runtimes may surface additional affordances (bead authoring, execute-loop delegation, prose checking) through their own packaging layers; those extensions live in per-runtime packaging, not in the skill body.
+Runtimes may surface additional affordances through their own packaging layers, such as work-item authoring, queue execution, evidence capture, or prose checking.
+Those extensions are runtime behavior, not HELIX specification state, and they do not belong in the skill body.

 Artifact Schema as Runtime Contract

-workflows/artifact-schema.md is the contract that lets any compliant runtime register and consume HELIX artifact types.
+workflows/artifact-schema.md is the contract that lets any compliant runtime register and consume HELIX artifact types and artifact instances.
 A runtime claiming HELIX compatibility must:

 1. Read meta.yml for artifact-type metadata.